 The below documents are the proposals from each of the architects.
 Please note that they are anonymous and in no particular order.

-Other documentation available during this period of engagement is found below:
+Other documentation available during this period of engagement: